nader2560/react-redux-firebase/docs/integrations/redux-persist.md

-import { applyMiddleware, compose, createStore } from 'redux' import { browserHistory } from 'react-router' import firebase from 'firebase' import { reactReduxFirebase } from 'react-redux-firebase' import { persistStore, autoRehydrate } from 'redux-persist' import {
+import { applyMiddleware, compose, createStore } from 'redux' import { browserHistory } from 'react-router' import firebase from 'firebase' import { reactReduxFirebase } from 'react-redux-firebase-immutable' import { persistStore, autoRehydrate } from 'redux-persist' import {
   firebase as firebaseConfig,